zzncnb/geog5990-assignment2/README.md

 # Planning for drunks
 https://github.com/zzncnb/geog5990-assignment2

-Build the animation model to show where drunks walk when they are trying to get home
+Build the animation model to show where drunks walk when they are trying to get home.

 ## Usages